Pinxuan-Intelligence-DC-Sp20/Fine-Grained-Car-Classification-REResNet50/README.md

 This should install the pachage of Keras Models we use in our training

-Also we choose to not include CompCars Dataset in the repo since it is a large file, thus you must download the Dataset following instructions from [here](http://mmlab.ie.cuhk.edu.hk/datasets/comp_cars/instruction.txt), **place it on the top level of the repo and name the directory as "CompCars_Dataset".** Make sure you see two directories data/, sv_data/ and a README.txt by the end of this step
+Also we choose to not include CompCars Dataset in the repo since it is a large file.
+Thus you must download the Dataset following instructions from [here](http://mmlab.ie.cuhk.edu.hk/datasets/comp_cars/instruction.txt), then **place it on the top level of the repo and name the directory as "CompCars_Dataset".** Make sure you see two directories data/, sv_data/ and a README.txt by the end of this step

 ## Prerequisites